klaxit/ruby/danger-klaxit/README.md

   modified `config/config.yml` is not ordered
 - **klaxit.run_brakeman_scanner** — will write a markdown report if there is a brakeman issue.
 This should only be used in rails or active_record projects.
+- **klaxit.warn_for_not_updated_structure_sql** -- will write inline comments
+  if there is migrations but structure.sql is not updated or the migrations timestamps are not added